 He has worked hard to get where he is.
 He is intelligent and good with people.
 He was a quick study and I enjoyed sharing my experience and knowledge with him.
 I may have been his first mentor, but I wasn't his last.
 Yet it got me to thinking about the importance of mentors.

-So, in a series of feature articles over the next few weeks, we will look at what a mentor is, how to find one, and how to be a mentor.
-I would welcome your thoughts and stories on this topic as well.
-Feel free to email them to me.
+So, in this series of articles, we look at what a mentor is, how to find one, and how to be a mentor.
+I welcome your thoughts and stories on this topic as well. **

 HistoryThe original Mentor is a character in Homers epic poem The Odyssey.
 When Odysseus, King of Ithaca went to fight in the Trojan War, he entrusted the care of his kingdom to Mentor.
 Mentor served as the teacher and overseer of Odysseuss son, Telemachus.